Saran33/Astrium/Notes.md

 - Restart workers and check.
 16. Convert nans to NULLS in backend so they can be parsed as JSON.
 `pip install simplejson`
--Add it to tasks.py and amend the get_quote_table call with
+-Add it to tasks.py and amend the get_quote_table call with `for (const [key, value] of Object.entries(data)) {...` for loop to iterate over the parsed object using JSON.parse.
+In JS, there is no dict data structure, its an object.
+GetElementById and give the id to every element that is stored in the table.
+Add the id to all fields.

 # Make data specific to each user
+1. pass data to table:
+- Update script in securitytracker.py >

 # Run server for testing